elusiveunit/lucid-gallery-lightbox/README.md

 _Exists as both a function and a filter._

 By default, the lightbox JavaScript is only added if a page has a gallery.
-These can be used to add it to any page, in case you want to use it on something else as well.
+This filter and/or function can be used to add it to any page, in case you want to use it on something else as well.

 **Note:** The container for any custom lightbox use must have the class name `lgljl-gallery` (filterable).

 	// Before wp_head
 	add_filter( 'lgljl_do_lightbox', '__return_true' );

+or

 	// Before wp_footer
 	lgljl_do_lightbox();